jlb-jlb/Tsunami-Agent/vulnerabilities/xml_external_entity_xxe_injection_vulnerabilities.md

 ### Give the server something to chew on for quite a while
 1. This is a denial-of-service attack using XXE.
 2. On Linux, prepare an XML file with an external entity that points to a resource that takes a long time to resolve, like `<!ENTITY xxe SYSTEM "file:///dev/random">`.
-3. On Windows, a "quadratic blowup" attack can be used, which involves a large entity being replicated many times.
 4. Upload this file via the "File Complaint" dialog.
 The request will time out after about 2 seconds, but the challenge will be solved.
 The classic "billion laughs" attack is defended against.

 ---